 We can help!
 To have one of our Family Vacation Consultants provide guidance with your request, use the Check Availability button on the resort’s family-friendly review page in the CB!
 Hotel Collection to reach out for the hotel’s best available pricing.
 We’ll follow up directly by email.

-For help planning a full family itinerary in Maine or anywhere else in North America, request assistance on My Trip Planner.
+For help planning a full family itinerary in Maine or anywhere else in North America, request assistance on our Connect with a Travel Advisor page.